777arc/textbook/content/sync.rst

 Fine Frequency Synchronization
 **********************************

 Next we will switch gears to fine frequency sync.
 The previous trick is more for coarse sink, and it's not a closed-loop (feedback type) operation.
 But for fine frequency sync we will want a feedback loop that we stream samples through, which once again will be a form of PLL.
-Our goal is to get the frequency offset to zero, and maintain it at zero, even if the offset is changing over time.
-I.e., we have to continuously track the offset.
-Fine frequency sync techniques work best with a signal that already has been synchronized in time, at the symbol level, so the code we discuss in this section will come *after* timing sync.
+Our goal is to get the frequency offset to zero and maintain it there, even if the offset changes over time.
+We have to continuously track the offset.
+Fine frequency sync techniques work best with a signal that already has been synchronized in time at the symbol level, so the code we discuss in this section will come *after* timing sync.

-We will be using a technique called a Costas Loop, which is a form of PLL that is specifically designed for carrier frequency offset correction, for digital signals like BPSK and QPSK.
-It was invented by John P. Costas at General Electric in the 1950s, and had a major impact on modern digital communications.
-The Costas Loop will remove the frequency offset, and it will also fix any phase offset, so that the energy is aligned with the I axis.
-Recall that frequency is just a change in phase, so they can be tracked as one.
-The Costas Loop is summarized using the following diagram (note that 1/2's have been left out of the equations because they don't functionally matter).
+We will use a technique called a Costas Loop.
+It is a form of PLL that is specifically designed for carrier frequency offset correction for digital signals like BPSK and QPSK.
+It was invented by John P. Costas at General Electric in the 1950s, and it had a major impact on modern digital communications.
+The Costas Loop will remove the frequency offset while also fixing any phase offset.
+The energy is aligned with the I axis.
+Frequency is just a change in phase so they can be tracked as one.
+The Costas Loop is summarized using the following diagram (note that 1/2s have been left out of the equations because they don't functionally matter).

 .. image:: ../_static/costas-loop.svg
    :align: center
    :target: ../_static/costas-loop.svg

 The voltage controlled oscillator (VCO) is simply a sin/cos wave generator that uses a frequency based on the input.
-In our case this is all digital so it's not actually a voltage, it's just a level represented by a variable, that determines the frequency and phase of the generated sine and cosine waves.
+In our case, since we are simulating a wireless channel, it isn't a voltage, but rather a level represented by a variable.
+It determines the frequency and phase of the generated sine and cosine waves.
 What it's doing is multiplying the received signal by an internally-generated sinusoid, in an attempt to undo the frequency and phase offset.
-This arrangement looks a lot like how an SDR downconverts and creates the I and Q branches.
+This behavior is similar to how an SDR downconverts and creates the I and Q branches.

 Below is the Python code that is our Costas Loop: